dansiup44/collyrium/README.md

 <h1>About:</h1>

-collyrium Is a tool for bruteforcing login credentials of RTSP and Web interfaces of IP cameras and other devices.
+collyrium Is a tool for bruteforcing login credentials for Web interfaces of IP cameras and other devices.

 <h1>Features:</h1>

 - Multithreading
 - Port and dictionary configuration
-- Credential bruteforcing for RTSP and Web Auth (Basic, Digest, Bearer)
+- Credential bruteforcing for Web Auth (Basic, Digest)
+- Snapshots saving
+- Multiplatform

 <h1>Installation:</h1>